Published on Fortnum Private Wealth ()

 Personal information collected and held

-FPW and Fortnum group members only collect and hold personal information that is relevant to, and reasonably necessary for, the financial and other services FPW and Fortnum group members provide you.
+FPW and Fortnum Group Members only collect and hold personal information that is relevant to, and reasonably necessary for, the financial and other services we provide to you.
 In addition, we only collect sensitive information if you consent, or in specific circumstances set down in the Australian Privacy Principles.

-The kind of information we will be likely to collect and hold includes your name, address and contact details, your date of birth and details about your financial circumstances, goals and strategies.
+The kind of information we will be likely to collect and hold includes your name, address and contact details, tax file number, personal medical information, your date of birth and details about your financial circumstances, goals and strategies.

 Consequences of not providing your personal information

 You are not obliged to give us your personal information.
-However, if you decide not to give us information your Fortnum group member needs in order to provide you with services, FPW and your Fortnum group member may not be able to provide those services to you.
+However, if you decide not to give us information needed in order to provide you with services, we may not be able to provide those services to you.

 How your personal information is collected and held

-FPW and your Fortnum group member must collect personal information only by lawful and fair means.
-We will usually only collect your personal information directly from you, for example, by interviews with you.
+FPW and Fortnum Group Members must collect personal information only by lawful and fair means.
+We will usually only collect your personal information directly from you, for example, in discussion with you or via email.
 We may collect your personal information from another person if you consent, if we are required or allowed by law to do so, or if it would be unreasonable or impracticable for us to have to collect it from you.

 When we collect personal information about you, we will tell you why it is being collected, the organisations, or the types of organisations, to whom we usually disclose that kind of information, any law that requires the information to be collected, and the main consequences for you if the information (or part of the information) is not provided.
 We will also give you our contact details and tell you about how you can access the information.

-Fortnum Financial Advisers will not disclose your personal information to overseas recipients without informing you.
 Your adviser may disclose your personal information to overseas recipients in order to access services they provide, such as paraplanning and administration.
-Your adviser will provide you with details, including the relevant countries.
-If you consent to this overseas disclosure, it is on the basis that Fortnum Financial Advisers has not checked that the overseas recipient complies with the Privacy Act.
+If this is the case, your Adviser or their Principal Practice will provide you with details, including the relevant countries.
+If you consent to this overseas disclosure, it is on the basis that Fortnum Private Wealth Ltd has not checked that the overseas recipient complies with the Privacy Act but rather, this due diligence has been undertaken by the Principal Practice.

 How your personal information is used

-Personal information is collected and held so that FPW and your Fortnum group member can provide you with services you request.
+Personal information is collected and held so that FPW and your Adviser can provide you with services you request.
 This is known as the “primary purpose” for collecting and holding personal information.

 We can use or disclose personal information for a secondary purpose where you give us your consent to do so, or where: